Admissions

 1. Have reliable, high-speed internet access.

-4. Demonstrate basic competence in the English language and writing.
+6. Demonstrate basic competence in the English language.

-5. Be competent to perform adult continuing education (graduate) level work.
+8. Be competent to perform adult (graduate-level) continuing education coursework.

-6. Be willing to increase one’s knowledge, skills, and abilities of professional chaplaincy.
+9. Be willing to increase one’s knowledge, skills, and abilities in the field of chaplaincy.

 – Time Zone